What accounting method is followed for the recording of transactions?

 4.loss incurred on issue of debentures.

-Goodwill is not an expense explained below:
+Goodwill is not an expense as explained below:

 Goodwill is an intangible asset that arises when one company purchases another for a premium value.
 The value of a company’s brand name, solid customer base, good customer relations, good employee relations ,and any patents or proprietary technology represent goodwill.